Throughout Planned Parenthood’s history, Black providers, patients, and supporters have been a vital part of the Planned Parenthood community.

 Feb.
 17 — Precious As a patient-advocate for Planned Parenthood, Precious has been fearless in fighting for women's health care.

 Feb.
 19 — Clara Clara is a fashion design and Planned Parenthood patient-advocate.
-She credits access to birth control for helping her have the freedom and resources to start her own succesful business.
+She credits access to birth control for helping her have the freedom and resources to start her own successful business.

 Feb.
 21 — Gabrielle Union Actress Gabrielle Union is a best-selling author and actress, currently starring in the hit television series "Being Mary Jane."
 Union is a relentless advocate for women, Planned Parenthood, and reproductive health.